I went down the street for a lesson at six and came back up the street to the Hotel Jerico for breakfast at seven.

 There were three channels carrying the super bowl with commentary in Spanish so we read and surfed and watched that out of the corner of our eyes with the sound turned low until it was over and it was time to go to sleep.

 February 8, 2016

 Another relaxing day.
 There were bells outside in the street.
 They were a bit louder than ice cream cart bells and pretty early for ice cream as well.
 When I set up the computer in the dining room I asked the hotel clerk what the bells were for.
 They are to let people know the garbage is being picked up.

 I puttered at the computer for a while then we went for a walk to breakfast and came back and puttered some more.
 Then we headed for a buffet recommended by Indy, a friend who used to live here.
 The buffet Mana del Cielo (Mana from Heaven) was downtown a bit and busy.
 Thre was tour group lined up ahead of us.
 At the end of a line just ahead of us was somebody with a Canadian flag embroidered on his hat.
 We got talking.
 He has lived in Managua for fifteen years and has lived in Saskatoon and Vancouver.
-He works with an organization that does bicycle pump water well pumps among other things.
+He works with an organization that does bicycle pedal operated well water pumps among other things.
 He was in Matagalpa showing his parents around.
 They are from Hamilton, Ontario.
-Then time for talking the buffet was at hand.
+Then time for talking was over.
+The buffet was at hand.

 We both took more food than we could eat, but I finished mine.
 I asked for a caja “box”, but I guess they call them paquetes (packages) here and the server took Juanita’s leftovers and came back with them in a Styrofoam box and asked for five Cordobas for the box.
 The table we had been sitting at was on the route to the bathroom so we got to talk to tour group members and to hand out curved illusion tracks to the servers and local patrons.